tinghan-nlp/grokking_nc_rf/README.md

 ## Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking

-This is the repo for
+This repository contains the code for our paper Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking.